 If a person experiences any of these side effects from taking calcium channel blockers, they should see a doctor.
 If the side effects are causing serious problems, a doctor may change the prescription or reduce the dosage.

 Calcium channel blockers are effective and widely used medications for the treatment of high blood pressure and several heart conditions.
 They work by relaxing blood vessels and reducing pressure on the heart.

 A range of alternative medications, such as ACE inhibitors and beta-blockers, are available for high blood pressure and heart conditions.
-They have a similar effect on the body, and doctors may prescribe a combination of these medicines.
+They have a similar effect on the body, and doctors may prescribe a combination of these medications.

 Calcium channel blockers can cause several side effects, such as fatigue and swelling in the abdomen, feet, and legs.
-Anyone who experiences worsening side effects should talk to a doctor about changing medications or reducing the dosage.
+Anyone who experiences worsening side effects should talk with a doctor about changing medications or reducing the dosage.